 While in prison, they met the German Pallottine Fathers, who taught them Catholic doctrine.
 For three years, Father Baumeistter, who was one of the missionaries that started the mission station at Fujua in 1913, drilled the young men in the catechism, eventually baptizing them.
 At baptism, Timneng took the name Michael.
-He was also equipped to be as secretaries who should assist him with information gathered from the field.
+He was also equipped to be a catechist.
+He was designated as the converts' leader, and given the catechism of the Roman Catholic Church in German.
+While Father Baumeistter trained the young men in the Catholic faith, it was up to them to return to their own people with the new religion.